 In 2009, the Delaware River Basin Commission amended its Comprehensive Plan and Water Code to implement an updated water audit approach to identify and control water loss in the Basin.
 The new approach is consistent with the International Water Association (IWA) and American Water Works Association (AWWA) Water Audit Methodology that is considered a best management practice in water loss control.

-The Commission's revised rules require the new reporting format to be used for the 2012 calendar year water audit; however, system operators are encouraged to implement the new audit format in 2011.
+The Commission's revised rules required the new reporting format be used for the 2012 calendar year water audit; however, system operators were encouraged to implement the new audit format in 2011.
 The new rules are based on precise definitions and rational accounting procedures that result in a clearer understanding of the causes of water loss and allow system operators, utility managers, and regulators better target their efforts to improve water supply efficiency.

 Additional information on the DRBC rule change can be found under Useful Links.

 Nationwide, an estimated six billion gallons per day of water is taken from water resources and never reaches the customer; this is enough water to supply the drinking water needs of the ten largest cities in the United States.
 In the Delaware River Basin, this number is estimated at 150 million gallons per day.
 Water suppliers are experiencing real water losses due to physical infrastructure failures (see photo at right) and apparent losses resulting from inaccurate meter readings and erroneous billing practices.
 As demand for water increases, it is essential to ensure that water supplies and the infrastructure delivering water are dependable and efficiently move water from source to customer.

 In the past, water system audits have been conducted in the absence of consistent definitions and standards and have often used inappropriate metrics for measuring the water supply efficiency.
 Not surprisingly, some systems bill only half, or less, of the total water they treat, pressurize, and put into the distribution system.